flyx/NimYAML/README.md

  * Misc:
    - Add type hints for more scalar types
-   - Add implementation of YAML document object model, serialize and compose procs
  * Serialization:
    - Support for more standard library types
    - Support polymorphism
    - Support variant objects
    - Support transient fields (i.e. fields that will not be (de-)serialized on objects and tuples)
-   - Use `concept` type class `Serializable` or something
    - Check for and avoid name clashes when generating local tags for custom object types.
    - Possibly use `genSym` for predefined and generated `yamlTag` procs because